 Plan carefully when determining how much to contribute.
 You must incur eligible expenses no later thanSeptember 15 and submit for reimbursement by December 31 following the end of the prior plan year (June 30).
 Any unused balance will be forfeited.

 Our FSA partner is UMR.
-See this step-by-step guide for how to register, set up direct deposit, file a claim, and more.
+See this step-by-step guide for how to register, file a claim, and more.
+To save time and avoid paper checks, you may choose to have reimbursements made by direct deposit into your bank account.
+Simply complete and submit the Direct Deposit Authorization Form.

 Health Care FSA (HCFSA)